Azores Part 2: Hiking + Swimming in the Azores

 Caldeira Velha Nature Reserve – These pools and nature park are on the way back from Sete Cidades.
 It’s a quick stop, with changing rooms and a few pools and a waterfall.

-Poça da Dona Beija – This was a great set of sulfer and iron pools in Furnas.
+Poça da Dona Beija – This was a great set of sulfur and iron pools in Furnas.
 Most were about the same temperature.
 It was busy, but not overly crowded.
+This is one of the few places you need to pay to access, and the price was a little steep.
+As with all the hot springs, you should bring your own towel, although they rent towels here for an additional cost.

-Terra Nostra – Hot tip: Arrive within an hour of closing time and get in for 1 euro!
-It sure beats the 6 euro it usually costs.
-This admission gets you into the hot springs and the entire garden park.
+Terra Nostra – The modest admission fee gets you into the hot springs and the entire garden park.
 The hot springs include a HUGE iron/sulfur pool, and 3-4 other smaller pools set off to the side.
 There are changing areas and bathrooms near the smaller pools, which we didn’t find until we explored the park, after changing under our towels behind a giant tropical plant.
 The baths are 5 feet deep, so be prepared to swim (or hitch a ride on your BF’s back) if you’re short like me.